andrewywin/CS372/README.md

 # Machine Learning
-This repository holds code for the class CS 372 at University of Oregon
+This repository holds code for the class CS 372 at the University of Oregon